zookerka/Choose-me/README.md

 2. A gateway-based approach is used to implement chats

-3. For DB I've chosen PostgreSQL since it is most convenient and the best choice for this project (Prisma as ORM)
+3. For DB I've chosen PostgreSQL since it is most convenient and suitable for this project (Prisma as ORM)

 4. I planned to migrate from github to gitlab for CI/CD inegrtion (which I will do btw)